Okanagan Lake Bridge: History

 Completed in 1958 and officially opened by Princess Margaret, the bridge was the first of its kind in Canada.
 The bridge was partially funded through tolls, which were collected from its opening until April 1, 1963.

 Originally the bridge only had 2 lanes, (1 in each direction), but in 1984 the bridge deck was reconfigured and a third lane was added.
 This new lane became a counter-flow lane, and would allow the lanes to adjust to traffic demand at different times of the day.
 In 1991 the bridge underwent major electrical repairs and a breakwater was removed.

 The bridge served as an important regional transportation link in the Okanagan Valley, joining the southward section of Highway 97 on the west side of the lake to the northward section on the east side, and connecting West Kelowna and other southern points to Lake Country and other northern points.

 Replacement

 The floating bridge was replaced as it outlived its usefulness and was incapable of supporting the traffic levels.
 The construction of the new replacement bridge—the William R. Bennett Bridge—began in 2005 and was completed in 2008.
 The new bridge opened on May 25, 2008, and the old bridge closed May 31, 2008.
 It was decommissioned in 2009.

 A concrete anchor from the original bridge was raised to surface and set at the corner of Highway 97 and Ellis Street in Downtown Kelowna.
+On September 16, 2024, the concrete anchor was demolished on site due to the City of Kelowna wanting to revitalize the area to create a more pleasing entry point.